MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

-- Use the vSphere events and alarms subsystem to monitor vSphere and set up triggers.
+- Use the VMware vSphere events and alarms subsystem to monitor VMware vSphere and set up triggers.
 - Configure Azure alerts in Azure VMware Solution.
 These alerts help your operation team respond to expected and unexpected events in real time.

 ## Use troubleshooting and debugging tools